 Once it has been determined that you are struggling with sex addiction, there are a number of treatment options available.
 These include therapy, support groups, medication, and inpatient treatment programs.
 The type of treatment that is best for you will depend on the severity of your addiction and your ability to commit to treatment.

-Valiant Living is a unique approach to sex addiction treatment that can help individuals struggling with this difficult issue.
+Valiant Living has a unique approach to sex addiction treatment that can help individuals struggling with this difficult issue.
 Rather than focusing on shame and isolation, Valiant Living encourages clients to develop healthy coping mechanisms and to openly discuss their experiences with others.

 This approach can be incredibly helpful for those who are struggling with sex addiction, as it can provide much-needed support and understanding.
-It can also help individuals to learn how to better manage their impulses and make healthier choices in regards to sexual activity.
+It can also help individuals to learn how to better manage their impulses and make healthier choices in regard to sexual activity.
 If you or someone you know is struggling with sex addiction, consider seeking out treatment from a provider who uses the Valiant Living approach.